HL7/fhir-us-ndh/input/pagecontent/exchange-flow-diagrams.md

 1. Bulk Data Provider
     - FHIR Authorization Server - server that issues access tokens in response to valid token requests from a client
     - NDH Resource Server - server that accepts kick-off requests and provides job status and completion manifest.
     - Output File Server - server that returns Directory Data in response to urls in the completion manifest.
-This may be built into NDH Resource Server, or may be independently hosted.
+This may be built into NDH Resource Server or may be independently hosted.
 2. Bulk Data Client (Distributed Directory) - system that requests and receives access tokens and NDH Data files